tamietta/phase-0-tracks/css/css-review-and-reflect.md

 **Name two CSS techniques that assist in responsive design.**

 * **Fluid Widths and Maximum/Minimum Widths**
-    - **Fluid** widths are widths defined in percentages of an element's parent element.
+    - **Fluid** widths are widths defined as a percentage of an element's parent element.
     - **Maximimum/Minimum** widths use the `max-width` or `min-width` property, which allow flexible rendering depending on the screen size.

 * **Media Queries**